 About Me – I have been gluten free for over three years.
 I don’t seem to have a really high level of intolerance, but have found that the diet has resulted in almost eliminating uncomfortable episodes.
 (Only three times in the past two years, and that was very possibly due to cross-contamination.)
 I do strongly urge readers who are celiac or who have very high levels of intolerance to keep this in mind when reading my listings or recommendations.

 I am mostly retired, being somewhat involved in the antique business, with booth space in Geneva, Illinois (Antiques on State) and Ohio (Heart of Ohio).
 Another interest/passion of mine is native plants and conservation.
 I have been involved with the Wildflower Preservation and Propagation Committee – WPPC – in McHenry County for over 25 years.
-During the last ten years, I have managed a mentoring program for the WPPC.
-Sowing Seeds Journal is a website that I maintain that provides a lot of information on resources, events, and current issues.
+During the last fourteen years, I have managed a mentoring program for the WPPC.
+Chicago Living Corridors is a new umbrella organization encompassing a number of local conservation organizations.
+The website provides a lot of information on resources and current issues.